 People see this in-depth description of the item when they open the item page.

 A thumbnail image is created by default when you add the item to the site.
 It appears in galleries, search results, contents, and the item page.
 You can create and load a different image if the default image does not convey the information you want.
+Click Edit Thumbnail to use a custom thumbnail for your item.

 This section provides information about how the item can be used and by whom.
 For example, you might have a use constraint for a map layer that requires others to display copyright information on any screen capture that includes the layer.

-If your portal administrator has enabled metadata, a Metadata button appears on the Overview tab of the item pages.
+If your organization administrator has enabled metadata, a Metadata button appears on the Overview tab of the item pages.
 Initially, only the item owner and the administrator can see the button.
 Once the owner or administrator uses the Metadata button to access a built-in editor and include additional standards-based metadata, anyone with access to the item also sees the Metadata button and can use it to view the metadata in the metadata style configured for the portal.

 Your item may contain data from different agencies or individuals.
 This is the place to give credit to the data providers.